 Not only this but the bees are more aggressive.
 They will chase down the perceived threat over a much greater distance.
 Even jumping in a lake won’t shake them – apparently they will wait until you surface for air.

 Despite the potential, “killer bee” related deaths are still fairly rare with only a few deaths occurring in the U.S. each year.

 Put the words giant and hornet together and you are going to get something pretty bad.
 There is no doubt this is a hornet and it is definitely big, measuring up to 2 inches (5cm) in length.

-These super-sized wasps have earned themselves the nickname ‘yak killer’ in some parts, and this isn’t that far from the truth.
+Also known as the Murder Hornet, these super-sized wasps have earned themselves the nickname ‘yak killer’ in some parts, and this isn’t that far from the truth.
 Armed with a 1/4 inch (6mm) long stinger and particularly potent venom the Asian or Japanese giant hornet is a pretty terrifying insect.